mbborromeo/durable-promotions/README.md

 bun dev
 ```

-This is the front-end build of the Marketing > Promotions page.
-Please open [http://localhost:3000/marketing](http://localhost:3000/marketing) with your browser to see the result.
+In your browser, please open [http://localhost:3000/marketing](http://localhost:3000/marketing) to view the page.

 The pages auto-update as you edit the file.